How to find and use the accessibility features on iOS iPad

 Sound Recognition listens for certain sounds and uses on-device intelligence to notify users when a specific sound is detected. iPads can continuously listen for certain sounds (for example, a crying baby, doorbell, or siren) and notify users when it recognises these sounds.

-Note: Do not rely on your iPad to recognise sounds in circumstances where one may be harmed or injured, in high-risk or emergencies, or for navigation.
+Note: Do not rely on your iPad to recognise sounds in circumstances where you may be harmed or injured, in high-risk or emergencies, or for navigation.

 - Go to Settings.